Here is how to use your current account to keep it running smoothly and avoid being charged fees.

-Remove your card and the cash from the machine
+Remove your card and the money from the machine

 Most banks send your PIN by post when they issue your card.
 If you do not know your PIN, ask them to send you a new one.
 You can change it at any time at a cash machine or through internet banking.

-Overdrafts let you borrow for free if you have one with no interest and fees and you stay in its limit.
-However, they can be very expensive if you are charged for using them.
+Overdrafts let you borrow for free if you have one that charges no interest and you stay within your overdraft limit.
+However, many banks charge interest, and rates can be high.

-You can pay in cash by taking it into your nearest branch to use their counter, self service machine or an ATM that accepts cash deposits.
+You can pay in cash at your nearest bank branch using the counter, self-service machine or an ATM that accepts cash deposits.

-Your bank may need you to fill your details and the amount you are paying in on a form called a remittance slip before you hand over your cash.
-You need to put it in one of their envelopes if you pay it in using a machine.
+Your bank may need you to fill in your details and the amount you are paying on a remittance slip form before you hand over your cash.
+You need to put it in one of the bank’s envelopes if you pay it in using a machine.

-The amount should then be added to your account immediately.
-Some banks also let you pay in cash at a Post Office if you do not have a branch near you.
+The bank should credit the amount to your account immediately.
+Some banks also let you pay in cash at a Post Office if you do not have a branch nearby.